whistlegraph/aesthetic-computer/README.txt

   - [] Auto-link handles and single quoted words.
   - [] color coded words in chat via kidlisp / how to integrate kidlisp?
   + Done
+  - [x] Add an "admin:strip-handle" command.
+    - [x] Which calls the handle.js function and is able to strip / erase a user's handle if the runner of the command is an admin.
+    - [x] If the user is online then reload their page via chat server.
+  - [x] Test hourglass in chat via `hiccup` command.
+  - [x] Add profanity filter check to handle creation.
   - [x] Add hourglass to "Connecting..." in chat, and maybe don't blank the screen so crazy?
        - [x] Add the same Hourglass to "Enter message..." as well.